ietf-ccamp-wg/draft-ietf-ccamp-mw-topo-yang/draft-ietf-ccamp-mw-topo-yang.md

 {: numbered="false"}
 # Acknowledgments
-   This document was prepared using kramdown (thanks Martin Thomson).
+   This document was prepared using the kramdown RFC tool written and maintained by Carsten Bormann.
+Thanks to Martin Thomson for the github integration of the kramdown RFC tool and for the aasvg tool which is used for the ascii to SVG conversion.

-   The authors would like to thank Tom Petch and Éric Vyncke for their reviews.
+   The authors would like to thank Tom Petch, Éric Vyncke, and Rob Wilton for their reviews.